All Episodes

 I'm doing well.

-But uh I can say that you know, as we look at at that unfolding, uh, you know, we're we're reminded that you know each day is a precious day, but it's great to be with you.
+But I can say that, you know, as we look at that unfolding, you know, we're reminded that each day is a precious day.

-And I know this is a particularly obviously sensitive topic to you as well, given the horrible shooting that happened at the congressional baseball field and the heroic actions of those Capitol Police officers, and this was an obvious tragedy today.
+And I know this is a particularly obviously sensitive topic to you as well, given the horrible shooting that happened at the Congressional Baseball Field and the heroic actions of those Capitol police officers.

 Looks like we have three people who were shot.

-But again, without our men and women in blue running into the fight while everyone is justifiably trying to get away from that.
+But again, without our men and women in blue running into the fight while everyone is justifiably trying to get away from that, you know, this situation probably would have been far worse, just like the situation down in Alexandria.

-So uh really uh a quick shout out, I know you feel the same way.
+I know you feel the same way.

-And that's well said, Dan, and I can tell you there are our our men and women in blue and our all of our first responders, whether it be uh law enforcement or firefighters or EMS personnel, you know, they they're on call 24-7, and uh many times they'll miss birthdays or anniversaries or or other special events, kids' baseball uh you know games in order to serve us, and so a real shout out to them.
+And I can tell you there are men and women in blue and all of our first responders, whether it be law enforcement or firefighters or EMS personnel, you know, they're on call 24-7.

 Absolutely.

-So, Congressman, on a uh on a different note here, we have this uh Obamacare fight going on, and uh you know it when they when they asked me to fill in today, you know, Lauren said, Who who do you want to have in?
+And when they asked me to fill in today, Lauren said, who do you want to have in?

-I'm like, Well, I've got to have Congressman Meadows.
+I'm like, well, I've got to have Congressman Meadows.

-I know you know a lot of there are a lot of reputable people up there.
+I know you know a lot of, there are a lot of reputable people up there.

-I know the general term politician has a negative connotation these days, maybe duly deserved, but there are some really good people up there, and you're one of the guys I know is a true teller for a lot of reasons, not the subject of the show right now, but I can vouch for you personally.
+And you're one of the guys I know is a truth teller for a lot of reasons, not the subject of the show right now, but I can vouch for you personally.

-And one of the things that's really bothering me, and being in kind of talk radioactivism and writing for conservative review, I deal with the general public a lot, and I'm sure you do as well with your constituents.
+And one of the things that's really bothering me, and being in kind of talk radio activism and writing for conservative review, I deal with the general public a lot.

-Congressman, people are really, really irked right now who went out there and knocked on the doors, donated to campaigns for conservatives, we're engaged in the Tea Party revolution in Congress.
+Congressman, people are really, really irked right now who went out there and knocked on the doors, donated to campaigns for conservatives.

-They're really bothered that seemingly everyone promised repeal, and yet we have the Congress, we have the House.
+And yet we have the Congress, we have the House.

 What's going on?